wballard/starphleet/_harp/public/index.md

 files in your github repository.
 Updates in seconds.

 ## Self Healing
-Each ship uses a pull type strategy.
+Each ship uses a pull strategy to keep the headquarters up to date.
 This is different than other platforms where you *push* your software to deploy.
 Some folks will not like this, as it involves polling.
 Some folks think polling is evil.
 Noted.
 Here are the reasons:

 * Ships go up and down, pull based lets ships catch up easily if they happened to be down when a new version was released